Magene P715s Review – All you need to know

 My planned longer-term usage

-I recently also bought the Favero Assioma Pro RS 2, intending those to be my go-to source of power for my main road bikes (Cervelo R5, S5).
-Now I’m not so sure that I can be bothered to swap the pedals over and may well just keep the Magene’s permanently on my R5.
+I recently also bought the Favero Assioma Pro RS 2, intending it to be my go-to power meter for my main road bikes (Cervelo R5, S5).
+Now I’m not so sure I can be bothered to swap the pedals over, and may well just keep the Magenes permanently on my R5.
 The point of that is not to brag about being able to have two unnecessary sets of power meter pedals, but rather that there is simply nothing wrong with the Magenes; they are fine to use as your go-to pedal.

 I will probably use the P715 on my off-road bikes.
-On the rare occasions I use them, I tend to only do glorified trail rides that are long but not technical, so posing little risk of damage to the pedals, and if that happens…so be it.
-The only factor I see mitigating against that is that it’s easier to walk with SPD cleats on my MTB shoes than the SPD-SL cleats on my road shoes.
-Kinda bizarre that my choice of a $500 piece of electronic kit might come down to how easily I walk in the shoes it’s compatible with rather than the merits of the device itself.
+On the rare occasions I use them, I tend to do only glorified trail rides that are long but not technical, so they pose little risk of damaging the pedals, and if that happens… so be it.
+The only factor I see that mitigates against that is that it’s easier to walk with SPD cleats on my MTB shoes than with SPD-SL cleats on my road shoes.
+Kinda bizarre that my choice of a $500 electronic kit might come down to how easily I can walk in the shoes it’s compatible with, rather than the merits of the device itself.
 (I can’t justify buying PRO MX pedals for SPD cleats)

 Conclusion: Compelling but…